 In Victoria, St Barnaby's thistle can be found in patchy infestations across the northern part of the state.

-The icons on the calendar below represent the times of year for flowering, seeding, germination, the dormancy period of St Barnaby's thistle and also the optimum time for treatment.
+The icons on the following table represent the times of year for flowering, seeding, germination, the dormancy period of St Barnaby's thistle and also the optimum time for treatment.